-This topic contains 6 replies, has 3 voices, and was last updated by Anonymous .
+- This topic has 6 replies, 3 voices, and was last updated by .

 I’m a teen Mom, I got pregnant at 15 and am now 17.
 As rude as it sounds, I have met very few young Mom’s who are truly devoted to their children.
 When I found out I was pregnant, I immediately wanted an abortion because I just “wanted it to go away”.